-As social protection covers several different sectors, a national social protection policy needs to be comprehensive.
-A social protection policy needs to be aligned with the country's national development plan.
+As social protection covers several different sectors, a national social protection policy needs to be comprehensive, responsive to the needs of different groups (e.g. women and girls, people with disability), and inclusive.
+A social protection policy needs to be aligned with the country's national development plan and policies for specific target groups (e.g. national disability legislation, United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
 Coordination should be recognised as a guiding principle of the policy and it should contain details of the institutional arrangements required for both horizontal and vertical coordination of social protection.